-The Anti-Saloon League (ASL) was the leading organization promoting National Prohibition in the U.S. It was a non-partisan political pressure group that began in 1893.
+The Anti-Saloon League (ASL) was the leading group promoting National Prohibition in the U.S. It was a non-partisan political pressure group.
+It that began in 1893.
 A single-issue lobbying group, it had branches across the country.
 It worked with churches in marshaling resources for the prohibition fight.
 The League’s main base of support was among Protestant churches in rural areas and the South.

 Before the Civil War (1861-1865) temperance groups had promoted voluntary abstinence from alcohol.
 The War diverted national attention.
 Hence, the temperance movement fell into abeyance.